Last updated: 2026-June-11

 $ cd shamirs-keystore

-Maven and a JDK 11+ is required for the build of the multi-module project:
+Maven and a JDK 17+ are required for the build of the multi-module project:

 $ mvn clean install